School of Social Sciences

-I am a PhD candidate in the Department of Government at Cornell University.
 I research party building, electoral competition, and political representation in newly democratic and authoritarian regimes.
-I focus on Southeast Asia, and have conducted extensive fieldwork across both Indonesia (since 2009) and Malaysia (since 2013).
+I have a regional focus on Southeast Asia, and have conducted extensive fieldwork across both Indonesia (since 2009) and Malaysia (since 2013).
 My book project examines how and when opposition parties in competitive authoritarian regimes are successful in building electoral and political power, focusing primarily on the case of Malaysia.

 I have also worked as a consultant and researcher for a variety of organizations, including the Asia Foundation, the International Crisis Group, the Australian National University, and the Carter Center.

-For more information about my research, please see my CV.
+For more information about my research and publications, please see my CV.